SimonKO9/simonko-dev-blog/blog/content/posts/eks/you-dont-need-terraform-for-k8s.md

 Pod Identities is the "new way" (introduced in 2023) of achieving the same, just differently.
 A trust policy is still required, but it's more generic and is not cluttering the role with cluster-specific configuration.
 The actual binding between IAM and Kubernetes Service Accounts is configured by creating a Pod Identity Association.

-There's another component required to make it work - Pod Identity Agent - that you have to install (either as a chart, or as an addon).
+There's another component required to make it work - Pod Identity Agent - that you have to install (either as a chart, or as an add-on).
 Pod Identity Agent comes preconfigured when using EKS Auto Mode.

 #### The problem